 The following suggestions can help you to practice reading in Japanese more efficiently.
 They assume that you are reading a PDF version of one of our four Japanese Readers on a computer screen.
 Generally speaking, we do not recommend that you practice reading the PDF files on smaller hand-held devices like phones and tablets because such devices do not facilitate the selection of a single kanji, and they do not permit multiple windows to be opened on the screen.
 If you are interested in reading the files on a touchscreen computer, as opposed to one requiring the use of a mouse and a keyboard, please see the information near the end of this page.

 There is one exception to the above recommendation about devices on which you should use our PDF files.
-We do encourage you to use the PDF files in our PDF package titled Core Kanji when you want to be able to identify mysterious kanji using an iPhone.
+We do encourage you to use the PDF files in our PDF package titled Core Kanji when you want to identify mysterious kanji using an iPhone.
 Please see the discussion near the end of the Kanji ID page for more information.

 Formatting of the Kanji Catalogue